Blueprint for Achievement: 5 Effective Goal-Setting Strategies

 People who want to complete a marathon don’t just wake up one day and run 26-plus miles.
 They envision that as a goal and then work backward.
 They understand what the end looks like, and that allows them to chart out the steps necessary at the outset to get there.

-3. Integrate the Right Technology
+5. Integrate the Right Technology and AI Tools

 Begin every week by identifying the two to three activities most important to you.
 Tangible activities that will help you make concrete progress toward accomplishing your goals.
 Next, make time for them.

-The first “choice” in The 5 Choices to Extraordinary Productivity® is to Act on the Important, Don’t React to the UrgentTM.
-There are two basic parts of the brain: The Reactive Brain and the Thinking Brain.
-The Reactive Brain is where we store our habits and routines, the Thinking Brain is the part where we make conscious choices.
-It’s also the part of our brain that allows us to identify and reach those goals we’ve set.
+The first “choice” in The 5 Choices to Extraordinary Productivity® is to Act on the Important, Don’t React to the Urgent™.
+There are two basic parts of the brain:

 The Reactive Brain always chooses urgency over importance because it wants to quiet the pressing, noisy issue competing for your attention.
 It will take charge of your day or week if you let it.
 If you don’t do the work necessary to engage your Thinking Brain, if you don’t take time to identify the priorities that matter to you, your Reactive Brain will take over, and you’ll end your workweek no closer to your goals than you began it.